-- Feel safe at school all the time; - Understand very clearly what unsafe situations are; and - Are highly aware of how to keep themselves and others safe.
+- Feel safe at school all the time: - Understand very clearly what unsafe situations are; and - Are highly aware of how to keep themselves and others safe.

-For further information, please see the Home Office guidance on preventing youth violence and gang involvement.
+For further information, please see the Home Office guidance on preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines quidance.